jipconan/jippie-e-commerce-app/README.md

 ## Deployed URL

-You can access the deployed URL at (coming soon..).
+You can access the deployed URL at [Jippie E-Commerce](https://jippie-e-commerce-app.onrender.com/).

 ## Website Screenshots